 Auditions for our musical season typically take place in late August and early January.
-We invite you to indicate your interest in an audition via the form below, and our Membership Chair will contact you.
+We invite you to indicate your interest in an audition via the link below, and our Membership Chair will contact you.
+Our next auditions, for the 2019-2020 season, are Mon Aug 19, Mon Aug 26, and Tue Sep 3 2019 from 7-9:30pm.

-Auditions take place at the Cary Arts Center (map), in the Marcus Dry room, unless otherwise noted.
+Auditions take place in the Marcus Dry room at the Cary Arts Center (map below), unless otherwise noted.

-We’ll work with you to schedule a specific 10-15 minute increment.
+We’ll work with you to schedule a specific 10-minute audition.

-Your audition is private with our Artistic Director, our accompanist, and one membership committee member.
+Your audition is private with our Artistic Director, our accompanist, and sometimes one membership committee member.

 An accompanist will be provided.
 We do not use prerecorded music in auditions.